 2. Staying on Top of Expenses

 Throughout the project, ensuring that pre-set milestones are met in order for the labour costs not to blow out.
-Precise metrics and real-time information enable companies to see their daily productivity outputs and better allocate resources in order to maximise their production capacity.
-Having complete visibility into the exact location of your vehicles and staff helps ensure that the on-site personnel is delivering a full day’s workload, and that all of the inefficiencies or shortcomings are handled immediately.
+Precise metrics and real-time information enable companies to see their daily productivity outputs and better allocate resources in order to maximize their production capacity.
+Having complete visibility into the exact location of your vehicles and staff helps ensure that the on-site personnel is delivering a full day’s workload and that all of the inefficiencies or shortcomings are handled immediately.

-Fully integrated mobile applications, like Task Tracker were specifically developed and designed to address
+Fully integrated mobile applications, like Task Tracker, were specifically developed and designed to address

 immediacy in dispatching of assignments and jobs.
 With its intuitive navigation logic, the app will help create real-time workload visibility regarding your pending, in-progress, and completed tasks in one screen overview.
 Workers can remotely accept or decline a task on their smartphone with a single click, while your dispatchers can reallocate it to the next available resource without delay.
 Workers also have the ability to assign the task to themselves on the spot without intermediaries, significantly reducing phone traffic for your head office and getting to work immediately.

 Having a handle on the work scope and its duration will also help improve resource distribution across multiple projects and, therefore, aid in better budget allocation.
 The result is an optimized matrix of operations that will allow you to deliver results in a timely, cost-effective fashion and gain more business with the same amount of resources.

 3. Cutting Costs